11834 Tilley Rd. S.

 Angela Celestine, Office Assistant

 Assistance is available for Scotch Broom and Knotweed Control on native or naturalized pastures, working oak prairies woodlands, and some Forest Lands through EQIP!
-Click here for more information
+Please visit our Assistance page, look under Other Assistance for more infomation on the program.

 Our mission is to protect the citizens, the natural resources, and the agricultural resources of the County from the degrading impact of invasive, noxious weeds.